 Then, turn off your mixer long enough to add the amaretto.
 Once it’s added, continue beating the heavy cream until it forms stiff peaks.

 That’s it, your amaretto whipped cream is done!
 Kim and I hope you enjoyed the recipe and wish you all the best!!

 Amaretto Whipped Cream Recipe Tips:

-Okay, so you want to make this recipe but don’t care for alcohol.
-Amaretto flavoring consists of almonds and apricots.
-So, you can either buy the extracts or buy an amaretto extract and use it instead of the alcohol (Disaronno).
+- Okay, so you want to make this recipe but don’t care for alcohol.
+Amaretto flavoring consists of almonds.
+So, you can buy an amaretto extract and use it instead of the alcohol (Disaronno).
 However, I would not recommend using the same amount.
-Try folding in a fourth (1/4) of a teaspoon, then taste test, and add more as needed.
+Try folding in a 1/4 of a teaspoon, then taste test, and add more as needed.

 - Add heavy whipping cream and powdered sugar to the bowl of a stand mixer.
 Use the whisk attachment, and beat on low speed for 2-3 minutes until the sugar has dissolved and is incorporated into the heavy cream.1 cup heavy cream¼ cup powdered sugar

 - Next, increase the speed to medium for an additional 5-7 minutes or until the whipped cream begins to form soft peaks.
 Turn off the mixer.